Drop in funding is a warning to startups - The Boston Globe

 Even so, the warning signs that all is not well have recently become more prominent.

 The pain has also reached young companies that went public in the past two years.
-Shares of onetime startup darlings like stocks app Robinhood, scooter startup Bird Global and cryptocurrency exchange Coinbase have tumbled between 86% and 95% below their highs from the last year.
+Shares of onetime startup darlings like stocks app Robinhood, scooter startup Bird Global, and cryptocurrency exchange Coinbase have tumbled between 86 percent and 95 percent below their highs from the last year.
 Enjoy Technology, a retail startup that went public in October, filed for bankruptcy last week.
 Electric Last Mile Solutions, an electric vehicle startup that went public in June 2021, said last month that it would liquidate its assets.

 Kyle Stanford, an analyst with PitchBook, said the difference this year was that the huge checks and soaring valuations of 2021 were not happening.
 “Those were unsustainable,” he said.